ChefData/Air_Quality_Analysis/README.md

 ## Application Usage

 1. **Parameter and Unit Selection:**
-   - Use the dropdown menus to select an air quality parameter and its corresponding unit.
+   - Use the dropdown menus to select an air quality parameter and corresponding unit.

 2. **View Data:**
    - The application fetches and displays data based on the selected parameter and unit.